acdh-oeaw/Teaching_CBS4DH/lectures/command_3.md

 ## More CLI

-* Lessons 5-7 from: http://swcarpentry.github.io/shell-novice/ (lesson 6 only short)

 ### Special keys in the cli
 * Control (+ x, l, r)
 * Up and down arrow (full list `history`)